mzzaky/Apartment-Core/README.md

 - 💰 **Income Generation**: Apartments generate passive income based on their level
 - 📊 **Level System**: 5 apartment levels with increasing income rates
 - 🏦 **Tax System**: Automatic tax collection with penalty system
-- 🏷️ **Apartment Display Names**: Owners can set custom names with color codes
-- 💬 **Welcome Messages**: Custom messages when entering apartments
-- 📝 **Guest Book System**: Visitors can leave messages for apartment owners
-- 📍 **Custom Teleport Points**: Owners can set custom teleport locations
-- ⏱️ **Tax & Income Timers**: Track when taxes are due and income will be generated
-- 📈 **Statistics System**: Comprehensive tracking of apartment metrics
-- 🔁 **Buy & Sell**: Players can resell their apartments for up to 70% of price
+- 📝 **Buy & Sell**: Players can resell the apartments they have purchased for up to 70% of the original price.
-- 🌐 **Fast Travel**: Instant teleportation to owned apartments
+- 📌 **Fast Travel**: allowing apartment owners to instantly teleport to the building's location.
+- 🌐 **Easy Configuration**: configuration that controls almost all aspects of the plugin, easy to understand.
-- 💎 **Custom GUI**: Special panel for easier feature access
+- 💎 **Custom GUI**: A special panel to make it easier for players to access this feature.
-- 🔐 **Permission-based Security**: Comprehensive permission nodes
+- 🔐 **Permission-based Security**: Comprehensive permission nodes for all features
-- 💾 **Data Persistence**: YAML or MySQL/SQLite database support
+- 📝 **Data Persistence**: YAML or MySQL/SQLite database support
 - 🎯 **PlaceholderAPI Integration**: Display apartment info in other plugins
-- ⚡ **Optimized Performance**: Async operations and caching
+- ⚡ **Optimized Performance**: Async operations and caching for minimal server impact
-- ⭐ **Rating System**: Players can rate apartments (0-10)
+- 🔊 **Rating System**
+- 🏷️ **Apartment Display Names**: Owners can set custom names (with color codes) for their apartments.
+- 💬 **Welcome Messages**: Custom welcome messages displayed when teleporting to or purchasing an apartment.
+- 💰 **Enhanced Rent System**: Rent claim time tracking and new PlaceholderAPI for rent info.
-- 🔄 **Backup System**: Automatic and manual backup/restore
+- 💾 **Backup System**: Automatic and manual backup and restore for apartment data.
+- ⭐ **Apartment Rating System**: Players can rate apartments (0–10) and see top-rated apartments.
+- 🎯 **Full Tab Completion**: Smart tab completion for all commands.
+- 🎫 **New PlaceholderAPI Placeholders**: For display name, rating, welcome message, and rent info.
+- 🛠️ **Improved Data Handling**: Apartments.yml and config.yml updated with new fields for better customization and tracking.

-### New in v1.2.5
+New in v1.2.5

-- 📍 **Custom Teleport Locations**: Apartment owners can set specific teleport points within their apartment using `/apartmentcore setteleport <id>`
+-📍 Manual Teleport Location: Owners can set a precise teleport point using /ac setteleport.
-- 📝 **Guest Book System**: Command-based messaging system where visitors can leave messages for apartment owners
-- ⏱️ **Tax & Income Countdown**: Real-time countdown timers showing when taxes are due and when income will be generated
-- 📊 **Enhanced Statistics**: Comprehensive apartment statistics with PlaceholderAPI support
-- 🔧 **Improved Configuration**: Statistics settings now configurable in config.yml

-# KNOWN ISSUES
-- Command `/apartmentcore setteleport <id>` tab completion does not appear
-- Incorrect tab completion for the command `/apartmentcore tax claim <id>`, which should be `/apartmentcore tax pay <id>`
-- Subcommand tab completion for the command `/apartmentcore guestbook` does not appear, which should be like this: `/apartmentcore guestbook write|read|clear <id>`
-- All statistics placeholders return empty responses when used.
-- The placeholder `%apartmentcore_<id>_tax_countdown%` does not provide the correct response.
-It should provide a countdown in minutes until the tax bill is due.
-- the placeholder `%apartmentcore_<id>_income_countdown%` does not provide the correct response.
-It should provide a countdown in minutes until the income is generated.
+- 📖 Guest Book System: Visitors can leave messages; owners can read and clear them using the /ac guestbook command.
+- ⏱️ Real-time Countdowns: Added real-time countdowns for next tax payment and income generation, visible in info commands and new placeholders.
+- 🎫 New PlaceholderAPI Placeholders: Added placeholders for tax and income countdowns.
+- 🛠️ New Data File: Introduced guestbook.yml for storing messages.
+- ⚙️ New Configuration Options: Added settings for the guest book system in config.yml.

 ## Dependencies